OLC-Bioinformatics/AlleleFinder/docs/allele_concatenate.md

 #### Inputs

-1. nucleotide allele files prepare by [`allele_translate_reduce`](https://olc-bioinformatics.github.io/AlleleFinder/allele_translate_reduce)
+1. nucleotide and amino acid allele files prepare by [`allele_translate_reduce`](https://olc-bioinformatics.github.io/AlleleFinder/allele_translate_reduce)
-2. reduced profile file prepared by [`profile_reduce`](https://olc-bioinformatics.github.io/AlleleFinder/profile_reduce).
+2. nucleotide and amino acid profile files prepared by [`allele_translate_reduce`](https://olc-bioinformatics.github.io/AlleleFinder/allele_translate_reduce).
 Note that the allele files must contain sequence for the same genes that were used for the reduction of the profile, e.g.:
     * ECs2973
     * ECs2974